awused/wallpapers/README.md

 Wallpapers
 ==========

 A tool for managing and shuffling a large number of wallpapers across multiple monitors, using waifu2x for upscaling.
-Runs on Windows 8 and up and Linux (X11, non-gnome).
+Runs on Windows 8 and up and Linux.

 # Requirements

 * Windows 8+.
     * Newer APIs added after Windows 7 remove the need for hacky workarounds.
 * Linux:
-    * Currently only works on X11.
+    * Works on X11 and Wayland.
+      * Tested on Sway, other wlroots-based compositors should work
+      * Non-wlroots compositors will not work.
     * Does not work on Gnome.
-Doesn't use feh but should work where feh works.

 Upscaling has additional default requirements, but can be configured to use others: